Intern in the Sacred Valley of the Incas

-We schedule regular group trips according to the US Academic Calendar during Summer, Winter Break and the Academic Year for our internships in Peru.
-You may also request a group quote, or to go individually at anytime throughout the year.
-Email us for special date/duration requests intern@LinguisticHorizons.com
+We hold regular group trips according to the US Academic Calendar during Summer, Winter Break and the Academic Year for our internships in Peru.
+You may also request customized dates by emailing us: intern@LinguisticHorizons.com

-We are based in the town of Urubamba, Peru.
-Based on your learning objectives, your university requirements, and the local host organization’s goals, we design a customized internship or volunteer experience for you in the Sacred Valley of the Incas.
+Based on your learning objectives, your university requirements, and the local host organization’s goals, we design a customized voluntary internship or volunteer experience for you in the Sacred Valley of the Incas.

 - Age: 18+ (Exceptions may be made on a case by case basis.
 Please email firstname.lastname@example.org if you are under 18.)